Ernestnzx/connect4bot/README.md

 In this example, we are checking if the least significant 4 bits are on
 ```
-OR operator: The position of a bit is set to `1` if at least one of the bits in the position is `1`.
+OR operator: The position of a bit is set to `1` if at least one of the bits in the position is `1`.\

 We can think of this operation as a `set`, if we were to set the position of the bits that we want on to be `1`, the output will be the number those bits turned on.
 ```
   10101110
 | 00001111
 ----------
   10101111

-In this example, we are setting least significant 4 bits are on
+In this example, we are setting least significant 4 bits to be on
 ```
-XOR operator: The position of the bit is set to `1` if and only if a single bit in that position is `1`.
+XOR operator: The position of the bit is set to `1` if and only if a single bit in that position is `1`.\

 This operation is useful if we want to "undo" a operation as we will discuss later.
 ```
   10101110
 ^ 00001111